Company: Top Hat | Role: Senior Product Designer | Timeline: ~1year | Team: PM, Data Scientist, Software Engineers (3)

 This experiment proved highly effective in driving adoption, resulting in a 40% increase in usage.
 It highlighted the importance of utilizing and optimizing high-traffic sections of the app to improve discoverability and increase conversions, ultimately helping us achieve our usage goals.

-Experiment 3: Improving Accessibility and Onboarding
+Experiment 3: Improving Accessibility & Onboarding

 Comparison of Ace Study Assistant's entry point before and after.